PhD Project 10

 Modelling and mapping generalization and knowledge acquisition in the hippocampal-prefrontal-thalamic circuit

-While the hippocampus is implicated in forming specific memories, recent proposals argue that nuclei in anterior thalamus process memory attributes en route from the medial prefrontal cortex to the hippocampus and determine their generalization.
-By integrating computational modelling, high-field functional MRI and multivariate data analyses we will track the emergence of knowledge representations within this neural circuit.
+The hippocampal formation encodes maps of the physical environment.
+A key question in neuroscience is whether its spatial coding principles also provide a universal metric for the organization of non-spatial information.
+By integrating computational modelling, high-field fMRI and multivariate data analyses the emergence of knowledge representations within neural circuits will be tracked.
 This project will expand our understanding of how the brain assigns conceptual meaning to novel information, with implications for research on semantics and semantic memory.

+The project is an interdisciplinary approach to the study of conceptual memory which involves different methodologies and different fields of inquiry; namely experimental psychology, cognitive neuroscience and computational modelling.
 The unprecedented and innovative aspect is the possibility to look closely at the representations that emerge in specific brain areas (brain networks) associated with the processing of mnemonic and linguistic structures.